 The Annual Plan 2016 – 2017 was adopted on 29 June 2016, and became operative on 1 July 2016.

-In light of issues raised through submissions last year, consideration is currently being given to alternate routes for the proposed shared pathways, which will avoid many of the impacts on land owners.
+In light of issues raised through submissions last year, consideration is currently being given to alternate routes for the proposed shared pathways (formerly called bridleways), which will avoid many of the impacts on land owners.

 Upper Hutt City Council is in preliminary discussions with Greater Wellington Regional Council (GWRC) about one option that provides links with existing tracks in the Tunnel Gully area of Pakuratahi Forest.
 Please note that the proposed route depends on GWRC approval and it is anticipated that the approval process will take some time.